 In fact, only agrarian collectives managed to do without money, and they often did so with the help of local currencies, with coupons often being used as "internal money".
-Unable to extend non-commodity production beyond different autonomous zones with no scope for global action, the soviets, collectives and liberated villages were transformed into precarious communities and sooner or later were either destroyed from within or violently suppressed by either the fascists or the republicans.
-In Aragon, the column of the Stalinist Lister made this a specialty.
-Entering the village of Calanda, his first act was to write on a wall: "Collectivizations are theft".
+Sometimes money was handed over to the collective.
+Sometimes workers were given vouchers according to the size of their families, not to the amount of work done ("to everyone according to his needs").
+Sometimes money played no part: goods were shared.
+An egalitarian spirit prevailed, as well as a rejection of "luxury".
+(13) However, unable to extend non-commodity production beyond different autonomous zones with no scope for global action, the soviets, collectives and liberated villages were transformed into precarious communities, and sooner or later were either destroyed from within or violently suppressed by the fascists... or the republicans.
+In Aragon, the column of the Stalinist Lister made this a speciality.
+Entering the village of Calanda, his first act was to write on a wall: "Collectivizations are theft."